 TLDR Combining enzymes papain and chymotrypsin with laser treatment reduces facial hair more effectively than laser alone.

-This study investigated the effectiveness of combining laser treatment with iontophoresis of proteolytic enzymes papain and chymotrypsin for managing facial hirsutism in 30 adult Caucasian women.
-Participants were divided into two groups: one received both laser Alexandrite 755 nm and enzyme iontophoresis, while the other received only the laser treatment.
-Results showed that the group receiving the combined treatment experienced a significantly greater reduction in hair count over 6 months compared to the laser-only group (p = 0.017).
-The study concludes that the iontophoretic delivery of papain and chymotrypsin can enhance the efficacy of laser treatments for hirsutism, offering a more natural adjuvant approach.
+This study investigated the effectiveness of combining proteolytic enzymes papain and chymotrypsin with laser treatment for managing facial hirsutism in 30 adult Caucasian women.
+Participants were divided into two groups: one received laser treatment with enzyme iontophoresis, and the other received laser treatment alone.
+Results showed that the group receiving the combination treatment experienced a significantly greater reduction in hair count (48.70% decrease) compared to the laser-only group (25.60% decrease), with a p-value of 0.017.
+The study concludes that iontophoretic delivery of these enzymes can enhance the efficacy of laser treatments for hirsutism.

 18 citations